 Your data may be transferred or stored outside the UK to non-EU countries who may not have the same data protection as the UK and the EU but, if we do this, we will have an agreement with the third party who will be using an approved mechanism to keep the personal data secure.
 This means transferring data to providers who:

-- sign a specific contract approved by the UK Information Commissioners Office (ICO) or the European Commission which give your personal data the same protection it has in the UK or Europe.
+- sign a specific contract approved by the UK Information Commissioners Office (ICO) which give your personal data the same protection it has in the UK or Europe.

-If one of these safeguards isn’t in place, we’ll ask for your explicit consent, which can be withdrawn at any time.
+If one of these safeguards is not in place, we will ask for your explicit consent, which can be withdrawn at any time.

-To help us effectively run our website and business, our website collects non-personal information or aggregated information (which doesn’t identify an individual) from those who use it.
-For example, Google Analytics collects information about our website visitors, but the information is processed so that an individual cannot be identified from it because we work in accordance with their guidelines, so personal data should not be used or shared with them.
+To help us effectively run our website and business, our website collects non-personal information or aggregated information (which does not identify an individual) from those who use it.
+For example, Google Analytics collects information about our website visitors, but the information is processed so that an individual cannot be identified from it because we work in accordance with their guidelines.
 Website searches may be powered by third parties but are anonymised.